Car Seat Back Defects Pose Danger to Passengers, Children

 As mentioned, Mercedes-Benz recently issued a recall of 22,637 cars because the front seats might not lock into place as expected, folding forward in a crash and increasing the risk of injury.
 Ford likewise issued a recall this January due to a seat back problem which could have caused seats to break during a crash, following its 2017 recall of 2,200 SUVs for the same welding issue.
 Honda recalled 800,000 Odyssey minivans in November 2018 after it came out that the seats were latched improperly and could tip forward.
 Many other manufacturers including Mercury, Tesla, Audi, and Toyota have issued similar recalls in recent years.

-If you or a loved one has been hurt by a defective car seat back in Vancouver or Portland, you may be entitled to compensation for your damages.
+If you or a loved one has been hurt by a defective car seat back in Vancouver, you may be entitled to compensation for your damages.
 An experienced product defect lawyer can help you obtain the recovery you deserve.
-In Vancouver, Washington and Portland, Oregon, call attorney John Lutgens at 360-693-2119 for a free consultation.
+In Vancouver, Washington, call attorney John Lutgens at 360-693-2119 for a free consultation.